ClDaly2904/portfolio-project-1-html-css/docs/README.md

 Before building my site in Gitpod, I took all of the features I thought to be in scope and combined these with my design ideas to create wireframes in Balsamiq.

-For the most part I was able to stay true to these wireframe plans, however there was a couple of deviations.
+For the most part I was able to stay true to these wireframe plans, however there were a couple of deviations.
 In signup.html for smaller screen sizes, instead of moving the image to the bottom of the page as per the wireframe, I decided in testing to omit the signup-class image.
 I felt that this gave better focus to the form itself.

 - [Index.html wireframe](wireframes/index.html-wireframe-tiny.jpg)
 - [Meditation.html wireframe](wireframes/meditation.html-wireframe-tiny.jpg)